Rj268/comp2245-assignent1/README.md

 # comp2245-assignent1

-This is assignment for Ronnie Samuel
+This is Assignment 1 for Ronnie Samuel